adobe-basel/aio-cloudmanager-rde-action/README.md

-# aio-cloudmanager-pipeline-action
+# aio-cloudmanager-rde-action

-GitHub action that creates a Cloud Manager pipeline execution and reports the code quality results.
+GitHub action that can create or delete an RDE Environment.

+It uses [https://github.com/adobe/aio-cli-plugin-aem-rde](https://github.com/adobe/aio-cli-plugin-aem-rde) as a starting point.

 ## Authentication